mcv-m6-video/mcv-c6-2024-team5/W7/README.md

                         Number of clips to sample per video for TSN aggregation (default: 3) --deterministic         Use our deterministic method, TSN by default if this flag is not set.
 --aggregate             Aggregate the predictions of each of the frames in a video (only use is for task 2, where we predict for each frame without considering temproral information) (default: True)
+--mode MODE             Mode to use for the model (default: rgb).
+If the mode is flow, the model will use the optical flow images.
+If the mode is rgb, the model will use the rgb images.
+If the mode is both, the model will use both the rgb and the optical flow images (only if model_name is mm_model).
+--freeze F              Freeze a percentage of the layers of the model (default: 0.5).
+Only works if the model_name is mm_model.
 ```

 ### Example runs